UKEIAM/docker-bwHealthCloud/README.md

 docker run -v $PWD/bwhcConnectorConfig.xml:/bwhc-backend/bwhcConnectorConfig.xml:ro
 ```

-Or using docker-compose liko so:
+Or using docker-compose like so:

 ```
 ...